 Q: When are you going to receive your package?

-A: Orders are usually shipped within 2 weeks.
-Once we ship your order, it takes from 3 to 14 days for DHL to deliver your package.
-There is an option to get FEDEX PRIORITY shipping from the options at checkout, but the price is unfortunately quite high (this is our cost!
-Shipping tall packages is expensive)
+A: Production time is currently 3 weeks.
+That is the time it takes us to finalize the tubes (each tube is assembled by hand).
+Once we ship your order, it takes from 2 to 21 days for DHL to deliver your package.

 Q: What custom fees should I expect to pay?